An exciting, Melbourne based, marketplace startup approached me to help them achieve a step change in organic growth.

 A few eyebrows were raised within the opening minutes.

-Namely, redirected expired domains (that were irrelevant to the client’s industry) and a multitude of web 2.0 properties created to assist with ranking for the new brand name when it launched.
+Namely, redirected expired domains (that were irrelevant to the client’s industry) and a multitude of web 2.0 properties had been created to assist with ranking for the new brand name when it launched.
 E.g. WordPress, Dribbble etc.

 Thousands of links were analysed to ascertain risk, with 12% of the links requiring either adjustment or removal.
 Working with the previous agency I was able to obtain login details for the old sites and quickly remove a majority of the poor links and domain redirects sharpish.